sdworth/smessenger/DEVELOPMENT_NOTES.md

 However, I think that a better user experience would be to call out conversations with unread messages in them.
 This would require a more sophisticated implementation to keep track of which user is up to date on a conversation, possibly through a "reads" table.

 There are some minor aesthetic uses of the Bootstrap gem, but otherwise I did not put much effort into the styling of the application in accordance with the instructions.
 No thought was given to css class organization or css code style.
+The conversation view is very retro!

 ## Model Implementations